“Hey Tina, I’m gonna buy this sick tee online.”

 How many times has this scene played out in your home?
 Probably none.
 But it might be happening inside your brain without you knowing it.
-Fusionbox has long prided itself on making safe, secure software -- but that’s only one side of a trustworthy online experience.
+Fusionbox has long prided itself on making safe, secure, custom Python software -- but that’s only one side of a trustworthy online experience.
 If everything on the back-end is super-securely encrypted, would you know?
 How do we convince you that it’s safe to proceed?
 Sure, the browser plops a nice little green lock icon in the address bar, but is that enough to consider the site trustworthy?

 Thank goodness for design!
 By sticking to a few simple design guidelines, your secure site will actually feel secure and instill confidence in your visitors.